Memory that learns what works. So you can do more of it.

 - Outcomes: stored as vector metadata in ChromaDB

-- Desktop: Ollama or LM Studio (local inference)
+- Desktop: Ollama or LM Studio (local inference, includes sidecar LLM for memory processing)

 - Core: uses your existing AI tool's LLM (Claude, etc.)